jimhigson/oboe.js-dissertation/main/main.md

 actual resources.
 Being unaddressable, the data in the stream is also
 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
-These frameworks use HTTP as the underlying transport but I find they do not follow HTTP's principled design.
-Due to these concerns, in the browser I will only be supporting downloading using XHR.
+Like SOAP, these frameworks use HTTP as the underlying transport but do not follow HTTP's principled design.
+Although these techniques might otherwise be used where the browser's XHR makes streaming impossible, because of these concerns Oboe in the browser will only support resource transfer by XHRs.

-Although I am designing Oboe as a client for ordinary REST resources and not focusing on the library as a means to receive live events, it is interesting to speculate whether Oboe could be used as a REST-compatible bridge to unify live and static data.
+Although Oboe is currently intended as a client for ordinary REST resources and not designed for receiving live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live and static data.
 Consider a REST service which gives results per-constituency for UK general elections.
 When requesting historic results the data is delivered in JSON format much as